goeland86/klipper-recore-scurve/docs/Resonance_Compensation.md

    [section](#selecting-max_accel).
 2. Restart the firmware: `RESTART`.
 3. Disable Pressure Advance: `SET_PRESSURE_ADVANCE ADVANCE=0`.
-4. If you have already added `[input_shaper]` section to the printer.cfg, execute `SET_INPUT_SHAPER SHAPER_FREQ_X=0 SHAPER_FREQ_Y=0` command.
-If you
-   get "Unknown command" error, you can safely ignore it at this point and continue with the measurements.
+4. If you have already switched to the S-Curve branch and updated the config, execute `SET_SCURVE ACCEL_ORDER=2 MIN_ACCEL=7000` and `SET_INPUT_SHAPER SHAPER_FREQ_X=0 SHAPER_FREQ_Y=0` commands.
+If you get "Unknown command" errors for any of these commands, you can safely ignore them at this point and continue with the measurements.
 5. Execute the command
    `TUNING_TOWER COMMAND=SET_VELOCITY_LIMIT PARAMETER=ACCEL START=1250 FACTOR=100 BAND=5`.
    Basically, we try to make ringing more pronounced by setting different large